VictorFilimonov/aerothemeplazma/README.md

 ## TODO List <a name="todo-list"></a>

 1. Improve the Seven Start menu plasmoid
-    2. Add separator lines and more sidebar entries
+    1. Add separator lines and more sidebar entries
-        1. If possible, make these entries editable
+        1. If possible, make the sidebar entries configurable
-    3. Add proper Recents support and Favourite application support
+    2. Add proper Recents support and Favourite application support
-    4. Add a button "All programs" which lists all programs alphabetically
+    3. Add a button "All programs" which lists all programs alphabetically
-    5. If possible, make the top-right icon stick out of the Start menu (I have not found a way to make this happen yet sadly)
+    4. If possible, make the top-right icon stick out of the Start menu (I have not found a way to make this happen yet sadly)
-    6. If possible, make the top-right icon change depending on which sidebar is hovered over.
+    5. If possible, make the top-right icon change depending on which sidebar is hovered over.
 2. Improve the icon theme
 3. Add 32 bit support (QGtkStyle and Smaragd)